codatio/codat-docs/docs/assess/reports/banking/banking-account-inflows-and-outflows.md

 updatedAt: "2022-07-06T14:51:04.121Z"
 ---

-:::Caution Banking account inflows and outflows - Beta testing Please note, this feature is in beta testing.
+:::caution Banking account inflows and outflows - Beta testing Please note, this feature is in beta testing.
 We encourage you to provide any feedback you have on the product by selecting _Submit idea_ <a href="https://portal.productboard.com/codat/7-product-roadmap/tabs/20-accounting-api" target="_blank">here</a> on our roadmap.
 :::